finale-lua/lua-scripts/docs/rgp-lua/rgp-lua-configuration.md

 **Load As String.** Normally _RGP Lua_ sends the entire script file to the Lua interpreter.
 However, it is possible to include a non-Lua appendix delimited by a `NULL` character in the file.
 Selecting this option causes _RGP Lua_ to first load the file into a string and send that string to the Lua interpreter.
 The Lua interpreter then stops at the `NULL` character.
 A script file can override this option by setting `finaleplugin.LoadAsString` in the `plugindef()` function.

 **Optional Menu Text.** Specifies the menu text to be used with this instance of the selected script file.
 If omitted, _RGP Lua_ uses the menu text returned by the `plugindef()` function in the script.
+If Optional Menu Text is supplied, this instance of the script will not load any `finaleplugin.AdditionalMenuOptions` configured in the `plugindef()` function.
 This option is not available for Auto Folders.

 **Optional Undo Text.** Specifies the undo text to be used with this instance of the selected script file.
-If omitted, _RGP Lua_ uses the undo text returned by the `plugindef()` function in the script.
+If omitted, _RGP Lua_ uses the Optional Menu Text if it exists.
+Otherwise it uses the undo text returned by the `plugindef()` function in the script.
 This option is not available for Auto Folders.

 **Optional Description.** Specifies the description to be used with this instance of the selected script file.
 If omitted, _RGP Lua_ uses the description returned by the `plugindef()` function in the script.
 This option is not available for Auto Folders.

 **Prefix.** This is a multi-line code window that allows you to enter a brief snippet of Lua code.
 If a prefix exists, _RGP Lua_ executes it in the Lua environment before executing the script file.
 One use case for it would be to initialize some global variables that the script uses as input parameters.
-The script inherits any global values set by the prefix.
+Another might be to require a library for a script or an Auto Folder.
+Each script inherits any global values set by the prefix.
+This prefix executes immediately *after* the [System Prefix](system-prefix-dialog), if any.

 Note that you can select the same script file more than once and use the prefix and optional menu text, undo text, and description fields to tailor it to a specific use case.